anthemion-org/ogle-web/README.md

 #### Plain data and persistence

 Ogle persists user data as JSON in the browser’s local storage.
-The `StoreLoc` module uses `JSON.parse` to deserialize the stored JSON.
+The `Persist` module uses `JSON.parse` to deserialize the stored JSON.
 This produces two problems:

 - `JSON.parse` restores the properties of objects, but not their classes;